Higher Order Dualities over Global Function Fields and Weighted M\"{o}bius Sums over $\mathbb{F}_q{[T]}$: Proof of Theorem

 \section{Proof of Theorem \ref{thm:global_duality}}

 The proof follows the same argument as done in the proof of Theorem \ref{thm:duality in ff}.
+The result is immediate when $A=0$.
+Moreover, if $k>\Omega(A)$, then both sides of \eqref{higher duality in global ff} vanish since $f(0)=0$.
+Hence, we may assume that $1\leq k\leq\Omega(A)$.
 For $k=1$, the result follows from the global function field analogue established by Duan, Wang, and Yi \cite[Lemma 3.1]{duan-wang-yi}.
-Assuming that \eqref{higher duality in global ff} holds for $k=r$, Pascal's identity yields
+Assuming that \eqref{higher duality in global ff} holds for some integer $1\leq r\leq\Omega(A)-1$, Pascal's identity yields